hoppscotch/hoppscotch/TRANSLATIONS.md

 ### Broken links

 When tests find broken links, try to fix them across all translations.
-Ideally, only update the linked URLs, so that translation changes will definitely not be necessary.
+Ideally, only update the linked URLs, so that translation changes will not be necessary.